apache/causeway-site/content/components/viewers/wicket/customizing-the-viewer.md

 ### Custom Pages ###

-In addition to replacing elements of a page, it is also possible to define completely new pages.
+In addition to replacing elements of a page, it is also possible to define replace entire pages.

 Isis defines precisely five page types